-The average jail time for tax evasion ranges from 3 to 5 years.
+The average jail time for tax evasion ranges between three to five years.
 It varies on a case-by-case basis, but jail time for tax evasion occurs more often than one would think.
 What other penalties exist for tax evasion?
-According to the IRS;

 Is Tax Evasion A Criminal Or Civil Offense?